Licensing Your Vehicle in Geary County

 Whether you've just moved to Geary County, or you're a long time resident with a new car or truck, congratulations!
 One of your first tasks is to get a new Kansas license plate or to transfer a plate from your old to your new vehicle so that you can drive legally.

 To do that, you need to register your vehicle with the state for a fee and pay your property taxes at the Geary County Treasurer's Motor Vehicle Department.
 To help you through this sometimes complex task, the Motor Vehicle Department has outlined the steps you need to follow.

 You need to go in person to the Motor Vehicle Department to get your license plate, or to transfer a plate.
-If you intend to register the vehicle jointly (listing it as Jane and John Doe, instead of Jane or John Doe), then all owners need to be present, or you will need to bring a power of attorney from the other owners.
+If you intend to register the vehicle jointly (listing it as Jane and John Doe or Jane Doe John Doe), then all owners need to be present, or the individual who will be coming into the office with the paperwork will need to bring a power of attorney appointed to them from the other owners.
 This applies to the names as they appear on the ownership documents.
 Alterations may void those documents.

 Any vehicle that is garaged in Geary County may owe property tax, even if the vehicle belongs to a company that has headquarters out-of-state.

 If you are a new KS resident and are planning on registering your Out-of-State vehicle in the state of Kansas: